wp-plugins/woocommerce-postnl-parcelware/readme.txt

 == Frequently Asked Questions ==
-= Where can I find more information about this plugin? = You can find more information on [our website](http://wpfortune.com/shop/plugins/woocommerce-parcelware-postnl/).
+= Where can I find more information about this plugin? = You can find more information on [our website](http://wordpress.geev.nl/product/woocommerce-postnl-parcelware/).

 = Does the Free version work with Parcelware Web? = No, Free doesn't work with Parcelware Web.
 If you want to export to Parcelware Web, please use PRO.

 = What is the difference between the Free and Pro versions of this plugin? = You may use the free version as it is.
-When you buy WooCommerce Parcelware for PostNL you get a lot more options: export to Parcelware Web, import orders in Parcelware from a http feed *, bulk export of selected orders, specify orders from shipping class, change order status after export.
+When you buy WooCommerce PostNL Parcelware PRO you get a lot more options: export to Parcelware Web, import orders in Parcelware from a http feed *, bulk export of selected orders, specify orders from shipping class, change order status after export.
-For a full list of features, please check out [our website](http://wpfortune.com/shop/plugins/woocommerce-parcelware-postnl/).
+For a full list of features, please check out [our website](http://wordpress.geev.nl/product/woocommerce-postnl-parcelware/).

 = Why is there a PRO version? =
 We want to give everyone the opportunity to use and try our plugins, but if you want to get more options and access to our support section you can buy our PRO version.
-WooCommerce Parcelware for PostNL costs only **&euro; 50,00**.
+WooCommerce PostNL Parcelware Pro costs only **&euro; 49,00**.